Type 271 radar: Q models in action

 Duke of Yorks 273 was briefly knocked out when two shells from Scharnhorst flew through the mast area.
 This made the stabilized platform guiding the 273's antenna lose its orientation and the antennas ended up pointing into the air.
 Lieutenant Bates, commander in the radar cabin, climbed the mast and managed to reorient the antenna successfully.
 From that moment on he was known as "Barehand Bates".

 The Commander-in-Chief Home Fleet praised the performance of the system:

 The performance against submarines was not quite so apparent, as their low profiles allowed them to disappear behind large waves.
 However, post-war analysis demonstrated that the 271Q offered a significant improvement in terms of sightings.
-From 1943, when the radar first became common, the first sighting range increased from an average of 3 to 5 miles, an increase of as much as 50%.
+From 1943, when the radar first became common, the first sighting range increased from an average of 3 to 5 miles, an increase of more than 50%.

 277 series

 Further development of the 271 series using the CV76 magnetron and numerous other improvements was originally carried out under the Mark V name.
 The main improvement was the 500 kW magnetrons and the single transmit/receive antenna.
 Over time these changes were considered so significant that they were given their own names, becoming the Type 277 radar and the associated 276 and 293.
 These versions began to replace the 271s starting in mid-1944, and had completely replaced them for new installations by 1945.

 Ships continued to receive the 271Q through the transition period, including, for example, HMCS Haida, which received her 271Q in 1944.
 These late-war installations tended to be replaced for those ships that survived into the post-war era; Haida received a Type 293 in 1946.